Are ACON Trampolines Worth the Money? | Unbiased Insights

 Before getting into the insight, let’s go over all the outdoor trampolines and accessories they sell:

 ACON sells trampolines with nets and freestyle trampolines commonly used for flips and tricks.
-See a Freestyle Trampoline below, courtesy of ACON.

 7 Pros of ACON

 We’re now going to go into the pros and cons of ACON.
-This will give you a sense of what they do well and where they fall short:
+This will give you a sense of what they do well and where they fall short.

-1. Diverse trampoline selection, including freestyle trampolines.
+1. Diverse trampoline selection (seven sizes, with both premium and standard options), including freestyle trampolines.

 4. Offer the ability to upgrade their trampoline springs (Piano Wire Springs) for a higher bounce.

-6. 5-to-10-year warranty on the trampoline frame, mat and springs.
+6. A 10-year warranty on the trampoline frame and a 5-year warranty on the mat and springs.

 Photo courtesy of Sweet Southern Grace.